icopy-site/awesome/docs/awesome/static-analysis.md

 - [Angular ESLint](https://github.com/angular-eslint/angular-eslint#readme) — Linter for Angular projects
   - [Codelyzer](http://codelyzer.com) :warning: — A set of tslint rules for static code analysis of Angular 2 TypeScript projects.
+  - [tslint](https://palantir.github.io/tslint/) :warning: — TSLint has been deprecated as of 2019.
+Please see this issue for more details:  typescript-eslint is now your best option for linting TypeScript.
+TSLint is an extensible static analysis tool that checks TypeScript code for readability, maintainability,  and functionality errors.
+It is widely supported across modern editors & build systems and can be customized  with your own lint rules, configurations, and formatters.
   - [tslint-clean-code](https://www.npmjs.com/package/tslint-clean-code) — A set of TSLint rules inspired by the Clean Code handbook.
   - [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) :warning: — A set of tslint rules for static code analysis of TypeScript projects maintained by Microsoft.
   - [TypeScript Call Graph](https://github.com/whyboris/TypeScript-Call-Graph) — CLI to generate an interactive graph of functions and calls from your TypeScript files